darktable-org/dtdocs/content/lua/installation.md

 ### Linux Package, AppImage and Flatpak

 The Lua scripts can be installed using darktable's GUI.
 Ensure git is installed on your system.
 If it isn't, use the package manager to install it.
-In the Lighttable view, expand the lua scripts installer module in the lower-left corner.
+In the lighttable view, expand the lua scripts installer module in the lower-left corner.
 Ensure that select action: install scripts is selected, then click execute.
 Restart darktable once for the scripts module to appear in the lower-left corner.

 ### Linux Snap Packages